PrakharSrivastav/opentracing-jaeger-go/readme.md

 # Setup
+Using OpenTracing api specs with jaeger client and jaeger backend

-Run the below docker image for jager-tracer backend
+Run the below docker image for jaeger-tracer backend

 ```
 docker run \